Economy, property taxes and more were among the topics discussed at the candidate forum Tuesday evening sponsored by Leadership Butler.

 “If you put a lid on property tax without some other means to fund programs what will you do?
 There are little other revenues available.”

-Page 7 of 9 - He explained how this could affect residents in Butler County.
+He explained how this could affect residents in Butler County.
 He said the county has a bond and payment of that is based on projections for property tax over the life of the bond.
 If those taxes aren’t there, that money will have to come from somewhere else or they will default on the bond.

 “When you talk about property tax, you have to talk about other types of revenue,” he concluded.